pm67nz/hpc_training/_lessons/005-slurm.md

 ```
 srun --exclusive ../Fortran/simpleMpiF90
 ```
 This command will create the MPI runtime environment need to run the parallel program.
-Passing the `--exclusive` flag will make sure that no other job will be run on the same node - this can be useful for job performance, but it may also mean longer queuing times and less throughput.
+Passing the `--exclusive` flag will make sure that each processor is entirely dedicated to a job step - this can be useful for job performance, but it may also mean longer queuing times and less throughput.
+Note that ```#SBATCH --exclusive```, as a batch directive, has a different meaning as it enforces that only _one job_ is run per node.

 Submit the job using
 ```